gildasmorvan/similar2logo/README.md

 }
 ```

 Then we launch and configure the HTML runner.
 Here, only the turtles are displayed.
-Finally, the probe `LogoRealTimeMatcher` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.
+Finally, the probe `RealTimeMatcherProbe` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.

 ```
-def runner = new Similar2LogoHtmlRunner( )
+def runner = new Similar2LogoWebRunner( )
 runner.config.exportAgents = true
 runner.initializeRunner simulationModel
 runner.showView( )
-runner.addProbe "Real time matcher", new LogoRealTimeMatcher(20)
+runner.addProbe "Real time matcher", new RealTimeMatcherProbe(20)
 ```

 ### <a name="gboids"></a> Adding a user-defined decision module to the turtles: The boids model